mscaudill/neuroGit/README.md

-# neuroGit - A suite of Matlab software packages for Visual Neuroscience.
+# neuroGit -  A suite of matlab© packages for visual neuroscience.

 **STIMULUS-DELIVERY**
 ______